Household garbage collection is conducted weekly.

-The Town issues one 90-gallon or one 65-gallon rollcarts at "no cost".
+The Town issues one 90-gallon or one 65-gallon roll cart at "no-cost".
 The cart must stay at your property.
 Do not take the cart with you if you move.
 A second cart may be purchased for $70 through the Public Services Department.
 Only two carts per property are allowed and only Town-issued carts will be collected.
-Customers needing more than two carts should contract for dumpster services.
+Customers needing more than two carts should contract our dumpster services.
 We can repair most damaged carts -- please call (843) 849-2022 for service requests.

 Visit our FAQ section for more general information!

 - Household garbage

 - Cardboard boxes - please break down boxes and place inside rollcart – these can also be recycled

 - Residential medical waste - objects such as needles, syringes, and other sharp medical objects must be disposed of properly (use a sharps container, heavy plastic bottle or metal can with a tight-fitting lid) to prevent injury to persons handling garbage